jeffreykegler/hoonlint/misc/whitespace.md

     ==
 ```

-Note that if a fixed-arity hoon is a runestep,
+Note that if a backdented hoon is a runestep,
 that it may have both a running-inherited inter-line alignment
 and a chained inter-line alignment.
-If a fixed-arity hoon does have both inter-line alignments,
+If a backdented hoon does have both inter-line alignments,
 for every runechild silo,
 their column locations should be identical.

-Each fixed-arity hoon is a row and its rune-ish goes into
+Each backdented hoon is a row.
-the first silo.
-Subsequent runechildren on the rune line goes into subsequent
-silos
+For each row,
+The sequence composed of the rune-ish of the hoon,
+followed by its runechildren in
-in lexical order from left to right,
+lexical order
-so that the `n`'th runechild goes into
-the `n+1`'th silo, etc.
+is siloed.

 # Jogging hoons